 All of our printed Grenada flags are produced by a process called Dye Sublimation.
 The system drenches each fibre of the fabric, resulting in a flag with wonderful precise colour, and vitally the design appears perfectly on each side.
 This is known as ‘printed through to reverse’ and is an important consideration when choosing your flag as both sides will be seen when flying.
-All our flags have Free Delivery included.

 Our flags are manufactured to the highest standards.
 We offer flags in a choice of two materials, Hand Made National Flags, and Digitally Printed National Flags

 Flags will not last forever.
 Whilst we do everything possible to ensure our products are the most durable possible.

 You will be taken to our online shop

 |Design||The flag features Two triangles of yellow and green with a thick red border and six gold five-pointed stars and a red disc and gold star in the centre with a nutmeg pod on the left side.|

 The first flag specific to Grenada was a British Blue Ensign adopted in 1875.
 The flag of British Grenada features a blue field with flag of the United Kingdom in the top left corner and a badge in the centre right corner.
 The badge depicts workers in a sugar cane mill.
 In 1903 the badge was changed to a ship on the sea with mountains.